Charleston Child Custody Attorney

 When a custody dispute begins, many parents worry about the same thing, how much time they will lose with their child.
 If you are facing a separation, divorce, or a conflict over an existing custody order in the Charleston area, you do not have to navigate it alone.
 At TMW Law, we help parents understand their rights and options in South Carolina family court so they can make informed decisions for their families.

 Our attorneys bring together more than four decades of collective legal experience.
-As former prosecutors, we understand how judges review evidence and credibility, and we now use that insight to guide parents through high stakes child custody matters.
+As former prosecutors, we understand how judges review evidence and credibility, and we now use that insight to guide parents through high-stakes child custody matters.
 Our firm is based in Summerville and serves families in Charleston and surrounding communities with thoughtful, strategic representation.

 We know that every custody case is personal.
 Our goal is to learn what matters most to you and your child, then work with you on a plan that focuses on safety, stability, and a realistic path forward.
 When you are ready to talk through your situation, we are here to listen and provide clear next steps.